AaradhyaGitHub/mooSpots/README.md

 [Live Demo](https://moospots.vercel.app)

 mooSpots is a location-based web app that helps UC Davis students find the *nearest* bike racks.
 Not the best ones.
 Not the shaded ones.
 Just the *closest*.
-Because sometimes you’re running late to class and don't want to do a Tour de Davis before parking.

 Was this app necessary?
 Absolutely not.
 Did I build it anyway?
 You bet.